manfredsteyer/ng-add-article/article.md

 Don't forget to point to ``verdaccio`` using the registry switch.

-Now, let's switch over to the generated demo-app.
+Now, let's switch over to the generated ``demo-app``.
 To make sure our registry is used, create an ``.npmrc`` file in the project's root:

 ```
 @my:registry=http://localhost:4873
 ```

-This entry makes sure that libraries with the ``@my`` scope are looked up in our verdaccio instance.
+This entry causes npm to look up each library with the ``@my`` scope in our verdaccio instance.

 After this, we can install our logger library: